Every business loves its big data. Collecting data is a must for companies that want to uncover valuable insights with data analytics.

 - Successful implementation of tools that reduce the need for manual inspection, streamlining the process.

 - Efficient deployment together with schema-related data transformations and specific mapping functions.

 Now that you have set the objectives for data processing, you need to ensure that you're proceeding in the right direction with data cleaning.
-You can do that by creating data quality key performance indicators (KPIs).
+You can extract data quality key performance indicators (KPIs).

-At this point, you should know where the majority of data quality errors occur.
+At this point, you should know where most data quality errors occur.
 It's your job to identify incorrect data and then take the next step: understand the root cause of your data health problem.
-That's what enables data scientists to develop a plan for ensuring the health of your data.
+That's what enables data scientists to develop a plan to ensure your data's health.

 Developing a workflow

 Data cleaning is a complicated procedure that needs the support of a robust and well-designed workflow.
 It’s good to be aware of that right at the outset.